hashicorp/consul/website/source/docs/agent/options.html.md

   For more information on the format of the configuration files, see the [Configuration Files](#configuration_files) section.

+* <a name="_config_format"></a><a href="#_config_format">`-config-format`</a> - The format
+  of the configuration files to load.
+Normally, Consul detects the format of the config files from the ".json" or ".hcl" extension.
+Setting this option to either "json" or "hcl" forces Consul to interpret any file with or without extension to be interpreted in that format.

 * <a name="_data_dir"></a><a href="#_data_dir">`-data-dir`</a> - This flag provides
   a data directory for the agent to store state.
   This is required for all agents.
 The directory should be durable across reboots.